chriscauley/intro-to-django/README.md

 A custom photo model
 --------

 We're going to change Zinnia into a photo blog rather than a blog.
 To do this we'll first set up a few tables, to store photo information in the database.
-Start a new django app with `$ python manage.py startapp photo`.
+Start a new django app with `python manage.py startapp photo`.
 This creates a few files necessary to build an app in a folder called "photo".
 Add the following lines to `photo/models.py`.
 Don't worry about what a class is, for now just fake your way through it.

 ```python
 from django.db import models